birbkeks/birbpack/README.md

 5. Open the Minecraft launcher you use and select "Fabric" from the versions menu.

 # Mods that are included in this modpack:
-Total of 81 mods are being used for this modpack.1
+Total of 81 mods are being used in this modpack.
 - Allow Portal GUIs
 - Antighost
 - Appleskin